-For only three years the members of the Group of fine artists worked in the cubist style before WW1 started.
-Although a few iconic buildings that attract both Prague inhabitants and the tourists were built in this ultra-modern style.
+For only three years, the members of the Group of fine artists worked in the cubist style before WW1 started.
+However, a few iconic buildings that attract both Prague inhabitants and tourists were built in this ultra-modern style.
 House of the Black Madonna is one of them.
 Today there is a gallery of this avant-garde style.

 At the beginning of the 20th century, Paris was the center of the artistic world, it attracted painters, poets, writers, and journalists, and young Czech men often went there for study visits.

 Geometrical pictures in subdued colors from Pablo Picasso, George Braque, Juan Gris or Paul Cézanne seemed to them as a revelation.
 Emil Filla, in particular, tried to present this avant-garde work in the Mánes Society, the most important artistic institution back then, and to involve it in the Czech context.
 Several other artists of his generation joined him, but the reluctant opinion of Manes Society (that was working in the Art Nouveau style) did not change.

 They decided to leave the Society, and in 1911 they founded the Group of fine artists, which soon the sculptor Otto Gutfreund, the painter and writer Josef Čapek, the painters Vincenc Beneš and Antonín Procházka, the architects Josef Gočár, Pavel Janák, Vlastislav Hofman and Josef Chochol joined.